-There are three self-catering cottages; Rushcroft Lodge sleeps 2-3 in spacious luxury; and the other two sleep 4.
+There are three self-catering cottages; Rushcroft Lodge sleeps 2 in spacious luxury; and the other two sleep 4.
 All offer exceptional value for money.
-Lynn has a wonderful eye, and the light, space, airiness and decor of each, and their individual little gardens are absolutely first class.
-Every detail has been considered.
-There is also a beautiful colourful Gypsy Caravan in the most romantic secluded corner of one of the meadows.
+Decorated with a keen eye, the light, space, airiness and decor of each, and their individual little gardens are absolutely first class.
+Every detail has been considered with free wifi in each and easy walking access to the village and open forest.

-The campsite, which is separate from the cottages, is calm and peaceful, and has 40 sites that can be rotated to provide excellent quality pitches at all times throughout the season.
-We only invite guests who enjoy the natural environment and we do not accept large groups in the camping fields, where we have a quite by 10.30 policy, so that everyone can enjoy the tranquility of nature and sounds of the wildlife.
+The campsite, which is separate from the cottages, is calm and peaceful, and has only 15 pitches that can be rotated to provide excellent quality pitches at all times throughout the season and provide guests with the space necessary to enjoy social distancing.
+We only invite guests who enjoy the natural environment and we do not accept large groups in the camping fields, where we have a quiet by 10.30 policy, so that everyone can enjoy the tranquility of nature and sounds of the wildlife.

 Altogether the Farm covers about twenty acres, hidden away in a little corner of the New Forest, minutes from some of the best riding, walking and cycling that the Forest has to offer.
 We have deer, badger and fox regularly visiting the farm and you will see and hear many species of birds including hawk, owl, wood pecker and buzzard.The farm is bordered on one side by the Avon Water and on the other by Sway Village.
 The wild life is beautiful with deer, badgers, owls, buzzards and wild flowers to be seen throughout the farm (especially early in the morning!).